A cloudy and chilly morning with nary any sunlight.

 “A young boy.
 Said his name is Kaidus.
 Should I tell him to wait?”

-Nylen stopped looking at the papers in front of him.
+Nylen looked up from the papers in front of him.
 “Bring him at once.”
 He ordered.

 Not long after, a young man came through the door into his room.